The contents of this page were inspired by and adapted from these pages from the University of Toronto and TUFTS.

 What Should My Email Look Like?

 We recommend a subject heading such as “Inquiry from a potential graduate applicant.”
-For the main body of the email, your goals are to (a) introduce yourself, (b) inquire about whether they are taking students, (c) make it clear why you are interested in that particular faculty member, and (d) get any advice they might offer.
+For the main body of the email, your goals are to (a) introduce yourself, (b) inquire about whether they are taking students, (c) make it clear why you are interested in that particular faculty member or lab, and (d) get any advice they might offer.
 Make sure your CV is ready before sending emails so that you can include it as part of your proof that you would be a good fit for their lab.

 Here’s an example: